-The cabins originally featured kerosene lamps, wood stoves and gravity-fed water systems, but like most others, Nancy’s cabin has been updated with electricity, a modern furnace and new plumbing.
-Despite these improvements, the cabin still looks pretty much the same as it did in 1933 when Suzette put it up for sale.
+The rustic cabins originally featured kerosene lamps, wood stoves and gravity-fed water systems, but like most others, Nancy’s cabin has been updated with electricity, a modern furnace and new plumbing.
+Despite these improvements, the historic log cabin still looks pretty much the same as it did in 1933 when Suzette put it up for sale.

 “Today, the Steiner cabins in Rhododendron are considered extraordinary examples of 20th-century Oregon rustic style,” Nancy says.
 “But to Henry, they were simply a matter of using what the land provided in the best way he knew how.
 I’m sure he’d be delighted to know how popular they still are.”